Highly rotating viscous compressible fluids in presence of capillarity effects: Vanishing capillarity limit: anisotropic scaling

 \subsubsection{RAGE-type theorems}

 We are now ready to prove some results in the same spirit as the RAGE theorem, for families of operators and metrics.

 Despite our attempt of generality, we have to make very precise assumptions for such families, which are modelled on our problem issued from the Navier-Stokes-Korteweg system.
-On the other hand, these hypothesis seem to us to be important in order to prove our result: we will point out where we use them.
+On the other hand, these hypothesis seem to us to be important in order to prove our result: we will point out where they will be used.

 \medbreak First of all, let us introduce some notations.

 We are going to work in a fixed space $\mc{H}$; we will consider in $\mc H$ a continuous family of scalar products $\bigl(\mc S_\eta\bigr)_{\eta\in[0,1]}$, each one of which induces a Hilbert structure on $\mc H$.
 In general, we will write $(\mc H,\mc S_\eta)$ if we consider the Hilbert structure on $\mc H$ induced by the scalar product $\mc S_\eta$; if we do not specify the scalar product (for instance, in speaking of a self-adjoint operator), we mean we are referring to $\mc S_0$.
 In fact, $\mc S_0$ will be a sort of ``reference metric'' for us, and we will consider the $\mc S_\eta$'s like perturbations of it.